Islamic Human Rights Commission: Annual Islamophobia Awards

 The Annual Islamophobia Awards is the name of a spoof awards ceremony held by the organisation in 2003–2006 and again from 2014 onwards.
 The organisation seek nominations from the public and open a public voting system to find the 'Islamophobes' of the year from any sector of public life.

-List of 'Negative' Winners of the Islamophobia Awards

 In the Islamophobia Awards there are two divisions of awards given, one division is the spoof division given to the public vote for Islamophobes for being 'Islamophobic', the other is given to people who have dedicated their work to tackling Islamophobia and to recognize them.